mgoltzsche/ctnr/README.md

 ```
 The `-b <BUNDLE>` and `--update` options make this operation idempotent:
 The bundle's file system is reused and only recreated when the underlying image has changed.
-Use this option to restart containers very quickly.
-Otherwise cntnr copies the
+Use these options to restart containers very quickly.
+Without them cntnr copies the
-image file system on container bundle creation which can take some time and disk space depending on the image's size.
+image file system on bundle creation which can take some time and disk space depending on the image's size.
-Also this option enables container updates on restart when you frequently update the corresponding base image using the following command:
+Also these options enable a container update on restart when the base image is frequently updated before the child image is rebuilt using the following command:
 ```
 cntnr image import docker://alpine:3.7
 ```

-## The OCI standards and this implementation
+## The OCI standards and their implementation

-An *[OCI image](https://github.com/opencontainers/image-spec/tree/v1.0.0)* provides a base [configuration](https://github.com/opencontainers/image-spec/blob/v1.0.0/config.md) and file system to create an OCI container bundle from.
+An *[OCI image](https://github.com/opencontainers/image-spec/tree/v1.0.0)* basically provides a base [configuration](https://github.com/opencontainers/image-spec/blob/v1.0.0/config.md) and file system to create an OCI bundle from.
+The file system consists of a list of layers which are represented by archive files each containing the diff to its parent.
-cntnr manages images in its store directory.
+cntnr manages images in its local store directory in the [OCI image layout format](https://github.com/opencontainers/image-spec/blob/v1.0.0/image-layout.md).
+Images are imported into the local store using the [containers/image](https://github.com/containers/image) library.
-A new bundle is created by extracting the image's file system layers into a directory
+A new bundle is created by extracting the image's file system into a directory using [umoci](https://github.com/openSUSE/umoci)
 and [deriving](https://github.com/opencontainers/image-spec/blob/v1.0.0/conversion.md) the bundle's default configuration from the image's configuration.

 An *[OCI bundle](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/bundle.md)*
-provides the file system and [configuration](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/config.md)
-required to run a container.
+provides the [configuration](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/config.md) and the file system required to create a container.
-Basically it is a directory containing a `rootfs` sub directory with the file system and a `config.json` file with the configuration.
+Basically it is a directory containing a `config.json` file with the configuration and a sub directory with the file system.
-cntnr manages bundles in its store directory.
+cntnr manages bundles in its local store directory.
 Alternatively a custom directory can also be used as bundle.

-A *[container](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/runtime.md)* is a host-specific bundle instance.
+An *[OCI container](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/runtime.md)* is a host-specific bundle instance.
 On Linux it is a set of namespaces in which a configured process can be run.
 cntnr uses [runc/libcontainer](https://github.com/opencontainers/runc/blob/v1.0.0-rc4/libcontainer/README.md) as OCI runtime implementation.